Thinker: Learning to Plan and Act: Relationship with Generalized Policy Iteration and Meta-Reinforcement Learning

-Applying an RL algorithm to the Thinker-augmented MDP can be viewed as an instance of a policy iteration algorithm \cite{bellman1957dynamic, sutton2018reinforcement}.
+Applying an RL algorithm to the Thinker-augmented MDP can be viewed as an instance of a generalized policy iteration algorithm \cite{bellman1957dynamic, sutton2018reinforcement}.
 Policy improvements are carried out by an agent that conducts searches within the model.
-Given the current policy, these searches yield an improved policy.
-Simultaneously, the policy evaluation is done by the learning of the non-stationary network.
-This involves training the network on trajectories generated by the improved policy, so as to learn the values of this improved policy.
-A noteworthy divergence from a typical policy iteration algorithm is the learning of the policy improvement operator, instead of employing a hand-crafted one such as MCTS.
+Given the base policy, these searches yield an improved policy.
+Simultaneously, the policy evaluation is done by the learning of the value-policy network.
+This involves training the network on trajectories generated by the improved policy, so as to learn the values of this improved policy and project the improved policy back to the base policy.
+A noteworthy divergence from a typical generalized policy iteration algorithm is the learning of the policy improvement operator, instead of employing a handcrafted one such as MCTS.

-Given this perspective, a crucial question arises: how effective is a learned policy improvement operator in comparison to a hand-crafted one?
-To address this question, we `freeze' the policy evaluation step (i.e., the training of the non-station network) and evaluate the efficiency of different policy improvement operators, such as MCTS and an RL agent, during a single step of policy improvement.
+Given this perspective, a crucial question arises: how effective is a learned policy improvement operator in comparison to a handcrafted one?
+To address this question, we evaluate the efficiency of different policy improvement operators, such as MCTS and an RL agent, during a single step of policy improvement.

-Specifically, we start with a base policy that marginally outperforms a random policy in Sokoban.
-We then conduct a policy evaluation step on this policy by training the non-stationary network to estimate the value of this policy.
-Finally, we apply different policy improvement operators to the trained non-stationary network to estimate the policy improvement gap, while freezing the non-stationary network.
-For the sake of simplicity, we substitute the stationary network with the true environment dynamics, so a $n$-step exhaustive search could solve the task perfectly given sufficiently large $n$.
-As we are using the true environment dynamics, we did not limit the maximum search depth.
+Specifically, we consider the Thinker-augmented MDP with a fixed base policy $\hat{\pi}$ and its value $\hat{v}$.
+We do not update the base policy that is described in Section \ref{sec:dual}.
+The base policy is a given policy that performs slightly better than a random policy.
+For simplicity, we employ the true environment dynamics, represented as $(P, R)$, as the model in the augmented MDP and do not impose a limit on the maximum search depth, given that we are using the true environmental dynamics.
+Sokoban serves as the real environment in our experiments.